 Thank you for your interest in Eerdman’s Dictionary of the Bible.
-In this help article, we will go through a few ways to use Eerdman’s to get the most out of your Bible study.
+In this Help article, we will go through a few ways to use Eerdman's Dictionary of the Bible to get the most out of your Bible study.

 Open in the Main Window

 One way to view Eerdman’s Dictionary of the Bible is in the main window.
 This option will allow you to navigate to the Table of Contents.
 To access the Table of Contents, tap on the navigation menu at the top of the screen.